 There have been indications that Airbnb is organizing its hosts to lobby against regulation, and at least one Airbnb host is running for City Council (Kate Davidson in Ward 2, who gushed about the merits of Airbnb when interviewed by Eugene Weekly about her candidacy).

-Signup to speak begins at 7pm, but arriving earlier to get in line is likely advisable if you want to speak early in the evening, as 350 Eugene members will be doing the same to testify on the Climate Action Plan.
-You may wish to connect your comments to climate action/sustainability — for instance, protecting our rental housing means workers will be able to afford to live in Eugene rather than have to commute from less-expensive areas, thus lessening our greenhouse gas emissions.
+Also consider testifying for 3 minutes at the next City Council public forum on Mon., Dec.
+9, a few days before the Council work session.
+In this curious and time-consuming public ritual of Eugene democracy, signup to speak begins at 7pm, but arriving earlier to get in line is likely advisable if you want to speak early in the evening, as 350 Eugene members will be doing the same to testify on the Climate Action Plan.
+You may wish to connect your comments to climate action/sustainability — for instance, protecting our rental housing means workers will be able to afford to live in Eugene rather than commute from less-expensive areas, thus lessening our areas greenhouse gas emissions.

 A final note